-Parents wishing to visit the school are most welcome and should contact the Head Teacher, Deputy Head or Assistant Head in the first instance.
+Parents wishing to visit the school are most welcome and should contact the School Office in the first instance.
 Parents of those children who will be joining us in Nursery or Reception are invited to an Induction Meeting towards the end of the Summer Term before their child starts at the school.